johnmholmes/Cmri-node-list-used-for-my-layout/README.md

 Node 1 T1 Peel turnout and signals and 5 sensors closed 70 thrown 108

-Node 2 T2 Dock turnout and signals and 5 sensors closed 110 thrown 70
+Node 2 T2 Peel to Dock turnout and signals and 5 sensors closed 110 thrown 70

 Node 3 T3 Lower to Upper level turnout  and signals and 2 sensors closed 108 thrown 80